Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Introduction

 \section{Introduction}

-The X-ray transient pulsar 2S 1417--624 was discovered using Small Astronomy Satellite (SAS-3) in 1978 \citep{Ap80}.
-Several outbursts from the source were observed by BATSE and Rossi X-ray Timing Explorer (RXTE) \citep{Fi96a, Gu18}.
-Earlier, X-ray pulsation at $\sim$17.5 s were detected in the source light curve with an orbital period of $\sim$42 days \citep{Fi96a}.
-The orbital parameters of the binary system were improved by \citet{Ra10} using RXTE during the giant outburst in 1999.

-The accretion-powered X-ray pulsar 2S 1417--624 went through a giant outburst in 2009 and different timing and spectral properties were studied during the outburst using RXTE \citep{Gu18}.
-During this outburst, the pulse profile showed energy and luminosity dependence, and the pulse profile evolved from a double-peak feature in lower luminosity to a triple-peak feature at higher luminosity and get back to a double-peak feature during the decay phase of the outburst.
+The X-ray transient pulsar 2S 1417--624 was discovered using the Small Astronomy Satellite \textit{(SAS--3)} in 1978 \citep{Ap80}.
+Several outbursts from the source were observed by the Burst and Transient Source Experiment (\texttt{BATSE}) and the Rossi X-ray Timing Explorer (\textit{RXTE}) \citep{Fi96a, Gu18}.
+Earlier, an X-ray pulsation at $\sim $17.5~s was detected from the source light curve with an orbital period of $\sim $42 days \citep{Fi96a}.
+The orbital parameters of the binary system were improved by \citet{Ra10} using \textit{RXTE} during the giant outburst in 1999.
+The source is located at a distance of $\sim $9.9~kpc provided by \textit{Gaia} \citep{Ba18}.
+The accretion-powered X-ray pulsar 2S 1417--624 went through a giant outburst in 2009, and different timing and spectral properties were studied using \textit{RXTE} \citep{Gu18}.
+During this outburst, the pulse profile showed energy and luminosity dependence, and the pulse profile evolved from a double-peak feature at lower luminosity to a triple-peak feature at higher luminosity and back to a double-peak feature during the decay phase of the outburst.
 The variation of pulse fraction was studied with flux, which showed an anti-correlation with source flux during the outburst.

-During the 2018 giant outburst, the source was studied in multi-wavelength using Swift, NuSTAR \citep{Gu19}, NICER, and Insight-HXMT \citep{Ji20}.
-During the NuSTAR observation, the strong energy dependence of the pulse profile was observed and the four-peaked pulse profile at lower energies evolved into a double peak feature at higher energies.
+During the \textit{MAXI} observation, the strong energy dependence of the pulse profile was observed, and the four-peaked pulse profile at lower energies evolved into a double peak feature at higher energies.
 The pulse fraction showed an anti-correlation with luminosity, which was similar to the previous giant outburst in 2009 \citep{Gu19}.

-The variability in the pulse profile was also observed from the NICER observations and the geometry of the pulse profile evolved significantly with luminosity and energy \citep{Ji20}.
-The magnetic field was estimated by considering the spin-up due to the accretion torque to be $\sim$7$\times$10$^{12}$ G.
+Variability in the pulse profile was also observed from the \textit{NICER} observations, and the pulse profile evolved significantly with luminosity and energy \citep{Ji20}.
+The magnetic field was estimated to be $\sim 7\times 10^{12}$~G for a source distance of $\sim $20 kpc by considering the spin-up due to the accretion torque.

+The critical luminosity ($L_{\mathrm{crit}}$) of a source is crucial in defining two accretion regimes.
+The source luminosity is lower than the critical luminosity in the subcritical regime, and at the critical luminosity, a state transition from the subcritical to the supercritical regime occurs.
+Near the critical luminosity, the pulse profile, pulsed fraction, and beaming patterns change significantly.
+The state transition can be probed using the hardness intensity diagram (HID).
+During the state transition, the HID shows a transition from the horizontal branch (low luminosity state) to a diagonal branch (high luminosity state), which was observed earlier for several sources \citep{Re13}.